yektaparlak/ICMP-Packet-Watcher/README.md

 ## Approach Analysis
 In order to carried out the analysis, there were two types of sockets used to get more sophistication and practise.
- - The first method was to use a predefined protocol in the IP header, such as Win32 API approach.
+ - The first method was to use a predefined protocol in the IP header, such as Winsock API approach.
  - The second method was to use a custom protocol in the IP header.
 Raw sockets provide the ability to manage down-level transports namely Raw Socket Approach.

 ## I. Raw Socket Approach (for Linux Platform)